acezalba/blank-init/README.md

 **Beginner Tips:**

 - place your project resources in the assets folder: `/img` for your images, `/css` for your stylesheets, and `/js` for your scripts.
-Place your css styles in the `style.css` file and your scripts in the `scripts.js` file.
+Place your css styles in the `style.css` file and your scripts in the `script.js` file.
 - replace the `favicon.ico` in `assets/img/` with your own project favicon.
 The included icon is a sun emoji because sun. emoji.
+- delete the `LICENSE` file.
+Now you are ready to use this for your projects.

 ## What is it for